fearless23/ds_and_algo/src/ds/BinaryHeap/README.md

 ## Insert data
 1. Insert at end,
-2. heapify start from last idx
+2. heap-ify start from last idx

 ## Delete data
 1. Go to node
 2. Delete it and replace it with last element
-3. heapify starting at deleted node
+3. heap-ify starting at deleted node